 The FDA also decides what pharmaceutical companies can say about their products.
 If you want to say that your product is good for treating sepsis, you would have to prove to the FDA that your drug really is effective and safe for treating sepsis.
 However, no drug company is going to apply to get a sepsis indication for a cheap generic drug.

 The FDA regulates drug companies.
 It does not regulate the practice of medicine.
 The FDA puts limits on what products are available to doctors, and on how those products can be marketed.
 However, the FDA does not tell doctors how to use the available products.
 The state governments do that.

 European countries have agencies that make recommendations about how doctors should practice medicine.
 In England, the National Institute for Health and Care Excellence (NICE) makes recommendations about what treatments should be available through the National Health Service.
 However, NICE usually focuses on the use of new and expensive products, when the cost-effectiveness is not clear.
 Vitamin C and thiamine are old and cheap.
 The risk of using these products is practically nil, and the benefits can be huge.
 This is such an easy decision to make that there would be no need for NICE to run this analysis.

 Use Vitamin C and Thiamine for Sepsis Now!

-So we now know that vitamin C, which is a cheap, easily available product with a long history of safe use, is probably the key to the preventing people from dying of sepsis, which is a major cause of death.
+Vitamin C and thiamine are cheap, easily available products.
+They have a long history of safe use.
+We now know that they can be the key to preventing death from sepsis.
 Adding vitamin C and thiamine to the standard steroid treatment for sepsis saves lives.
-The medical profession will be judged by how fast or how slowly it acts on this information.
+Doctors, you will be judged by how fast or how slowly you act on this information.